The PropertyThe DeFeo TragedyThe Lutz HauntingThe Hoax ArgumentsThe Films

 Who is William Weber?

 William Weber was Ronnie DeFeo's court-appointed attorney.
-He took over the case in July of 1975.
+He took over the case in July of 1975 after Ronnie tried to assault his 3rd lawyer, causing him to quit the case.

 Why did the Lutzes contact William Weber?